The Ice Warriors: Plot

 In the glacier Varga finds four frozen comrades, revives them, and assigns them to create defenses and dig their craft out of the ice.
 Varga is observed by Penley, who is tracking in the snow having used the medicine on his friend Storr.
 When Penley returns to Storr, he is surprised to find a visitor, Miss Garrett, who implores him to rejoin the crew of the base.

-Back at the base, Jamie and Arden are sent into the glacier, ostensibly to find the alien spacecraft rather than Victoria.
+Jamie and Arden are sent into the glacier, ostensibly to find the alien spacecraft rather than Victoria.
 They discover the Ice Warriors' cave excavation and report this to base.
-They are then ambushed by the Ice Warriors and left for dead.
+They are ambushed by the Ice Warriors and left for dead.
 Penley finds Arden dead, but Jamie alive.
 Penley takes him back to his home.
 Storr decides to speak to the Ice Warriors, convinced they might be allies.

 Having failed to contact Arden, the base personnel assume something bad has happened.
-Moments later, the video link appears, operated by Victoria, who tells them of the danger of the Ice Warriors.
+The video link appears, operated by Victoria, who tells them of the danger of the Ice Warriors.
 An Ice Warrior, Turoc is sent to capture Victoria again and use her as bait.
-The Doctor decides to go to the spaceship and rescue Victoria.
+The Doctor decides to go to the spaceship and rescue her.
 Before leaving, he takes a phial of ammonium sulphide, which he deduces will be noxious to the aliens.
-However, Victoria flees into the icy caves.
+Victoria flees into the icy caves.
 When the Ice Warrior finds her, he is caught in an avalanche and crushed.

 An examination of the engines of the Martian craft reveals them to be functional but low on fuel.
 When the Ice Warriors encounter Storr, they reject his offers of help.
 Storr is killed but Victoria, whom he brought from the ice caves, is permitted to live.

 Penley finds the Doctor and takes him to Jamie.
 He determines that Jamie has temporary paralysis and heads to the Martian craft.
 He offers himself as an envoy, leaving his communicator active so Clent can hear, and is allowed to enter the airlock.
 With the glacier threatening to crush the spacecraft, the Doctor has Victoria released to him.
 Before Varga takes the communicator, the Doctor relays the message that Clent needs to use the Ioniser, regardless of consequences.
 The Doctor is marched to the core of the spacecraft, where he spots an ion propulsion system.
 Varga decides to attack the base and orders his Warriors to prepare a sonic cannon.